Speak Up, Shape Your Neighbourhood For Good

 Waiting for services

-Finding spots in schools and childcare for Marrickville's children is already challenging, and there are lengthy wait times at the medical center.
+Finding spots in schools and childcare for Marrickville's children is already challenging and there are lengthy wait times at the medical centre.

 Illegal Shadowing

-Homes on Sydenham Road, Victoria Road and others lose majority of their sun, due to the illegal 8 storey block.
-For some homes this is more than the legal limit of shadowing allowed.
+Homes on Sydenham Road lose almost all of their daylight due to the illegal 8 storey block; with some homes receiving only 30mins of daylight in winter.

 This plan drastically impacts existing homes, all for financial profit.